 are specialists and possess advanced degrees and credentials in their respective discipline.
 Our faculty enjoy working closely with both undergraduate and

 graduate students on in depth research projects.

-To prepare competent graduates in dietetics, though an ACEND-approved didactic program in dietetics, who seek to service the dietary needs of patients, individuals, and the community.
+To prepare competent graduates in dietetics, through an ACEND-approved didactic program in dietetics, who seek to service the dietary needs of patients, individuals, and the community.

-Goal #1 - Prepare students for careers in dietetics and food related professions and/or advanced study in food related disciplines.
+Prepare students for careers in dietetics and food related professions and/or advanced studies in health-related disciplines.